Luis Buñuel: 1966–1983: Acclaim and final films

-Critics have noted Buñuel's habit of following up a commercial or critical success with a more personal, idiosyncratic film that might have less chance of popular esteem.

-After the worldwide success of his 1967 Belle de Jour, and upon viewing Jean-Luc Godard's film La Chinoise, Buñuel, who had wanted to make a film about Catholic heresies for years, told Carrière: "If that is what today's cinema is like, then we can make a film about heresies."
+Critics have noted Buñuel's habit of following up a commercial or critical success with a more personal, idiosyncratic film.
+After the worldwide success of Belle de Jour, and upon viewing Jean-Luc Godard's film La Chinoise, Buñuel, who had wanted to make a film about Catholic heresies for years, told Carrière: "If that is what today's cinema is like, then we can make a film about heresies."
 The two spent months researching Catholic history and created the 1969 film The Milky Way, a "picaresque road film" that tells the story of two vagabonds on pilgrimage to the tomb of the Apostle James at Santiago de Compostela, during which they travel through time and space to take part in situations illustrating heresies that arose from the six major Catholic dogmas.
-Vincent Canby, reviewing the film in the New York Times, compared it to George Stevens's blockbuster The Greatest Story Ever Told, in that Buñuel had made a film about Jesus casting nearly all the famous French performers of the time in cameo roles.
+Vincent Canby compared it to George Stevens's blockbuster The Greatest Story Ever Told, in that Buñuel had made a film about Jesus casting nearly all the famous French performers of the time in cameo roles.
 The Milky Way was banned in Italy, only to have the Catholic Church intervene on its behalf.

 A few great directors have the ability to draw us into their dream world, into their personalities and obsessions and fascinate us with them for a short time.
 This is the highest level of escapism the movies can provide for us – just as our elementary identification with a hero or a heroine was the lowest.